Atluzka/status-discord-bot/README.md

 # Errors
 Make sure you've filled everything out correctly and in the same type (int, string).
 If you get any errors, feel free to contact me thru my discord.

+### 1. ModuleNotFound
+Modules you need to use this program: discord.py.
+To install do: pip install <module_name>, example: pip install discord.py